-The Latrobe Valley is Victoria’s powerhouse and hosts three brown coal mines which together provide up to 80% of the state’s power everyday.
+The Latrobe Valley is Victoria’s powerhouse and houses three brown coal mines which together provide up to 70% – 80% of the state’s power everyday.

 OUR POWER wishes to connect all Victorians with the source of where their electricity comes from and the human cost of generating this power.

 The Hazelwood mine fire of February 2014 played a significant role in awakening much of the local community in the valley.
-After receiving conflicting information from different government bodies about the health and social impacts of the pollution in the area, they decided to take matters into their hands.
+After receiving conflicting information from differing government bodies concerning the health impacts of the pollution in the area, they decided to take matters into their hands.